xndong1020/Operationalize-Machine-Learning-Microservice-API/README.md

 * Deploy a container using Kubernetes and make a prediction
 * Upload a complete Github repo with CircleCI to indicate that your code has been tested

-You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).

-**The final implementation of the project will showcase your abilities to operationalize production microservices.**

 ---

-## Setup the Environment

-* Create a virtualenv and activate it
-* Run `make install` to install the necessary dependencies

-### Running `app.py`

-1. Standalone:  `python app.py`
-2. Run in Docker:  `./run_docker.sh`
-3. Run in Kubernetes:  `./run_kubernetes.sh`

-### Kubernetes Steps

-* Setup and Configure Docker locally
-* Setup and Configure Kubernetes locally
-* Create Flask app in Container
-* Run via kubectl